What is Domestic Abuse?

 It can take place in all sorts of relationships, including marriages and partnerships and between close family members.
 It often continues after a relationship has ended.
 Domestic abuse is made worse by the fact it is usually perpetrated by someone you care about and by the fact it happens over and over again.
 There are different kinds of abuse, but it's always about trying to have power and control over you.

 If you are experiencing domestic abuse or are worried about someone who is you can talk in confidence to a University Welfare Adviser.
 To arrange an appointment you can email firstname.lastname@example.org or call 01904 876477 or ask for Welfare at the Student Information Desk in the Holgate Student Centre.
-There is more information about support services on the Welfare Advice webpages and the All About Respect website
+Through making a report on this report and support site to a named adviser, you will also be put in touch with a University Welfare Adviser.
+There is more information about support services on the Welfare Advice webpages and the support available section of this site.

-Or you can contact Independent Domestic Abuse Services (IDAS), a charity that provides comprehensive support services to all those experiencing or affected by domestic abuse and sexual violence.
+Independent Domestic Abuse Services (IDAS) are a charity that provides comprehensive support services to all those experiencing or affected by domestic abuse and sexual violence.
 Services include refuge accommodation, outreach support and access to a free, confidential helpline -03000 110 110 or you can email - email@example.com